-With freezing temperatures expected overnight, the council’s gritters will be spreading salt from 7pm and then again at midnight.
+With freezing temperatures expected overnight, the council’s gritters will be spreading salt from 7pm and then again at 11pm tonight (Monday 18 November).

-The salt helps reduce the risk of ice forming on the surface and the council is ready to respond to the harshest of conditions with a stock of around 6,000 tonnes of salt and ten gritters.
+The council is ready to respond to the harshest of conditions with a stock of around 6,000 tonnes of salt and ten gritters.
+The salt helps reduce the risk of ice forming on the surface.

 Priority is given to certain routes, which can be found on the winter service page.